CMU-cabot/cabot/doc/destinations.md

 # Navigation Procedure

-1. a user requests the robot for navigating to a destination on an UI (i.e, smartphone app, voice command)
+1. a user requests the robot for navigating to a destination on a UI (i.e, smartphone app, voice command)
 1. the system publishes a `std_msgs/String` message like `navigation;destination;<node_id>` to `/cabot/event` topic
   ```
   $ rostopic pub -1 /cabot/event std_msgs/String "data: 'navigation;destination;<node_id>'"
   ```
 1. the cabot obtains a route to the destination from the MapService server
-1. the cabot devides a route into sub routes depending on its building structure (i.e, manual door, elevator)
+1. the cabot divides a route into sub-routes depending on its building structure (i.e., manual door, elevator)
-1. tha cabot manages the subgoals based on its location and send each subgoal to navigation2
+1. the cabot manages the subgoals based on their location and send each subgoal to navigation2

 # List of Destinations (an example at CMU site)